Assisted Living Locators Encourages People To Write “Letters of Love” To Help Fight Senior Loneliness During COVID-19

 Assisted Living Locators, a free senior placement and referral business, will mobilize its 130 franchisees in 36 states and the District of Columbia to reach out to thousands of families in their communities asking for handwritten letters to mail to senior facilities.
-Love For The Elderly’s “Letters of Love” program collects and mails cards and letters to senior communities across the globe to help fight loneliness.
+The Love for the Elderly’s “Letters of Love” program collects and mails cards and letters to senior communities across the globe to help fight loneliness.

 - Letters must be legible (large print) and handwritten.
-No worries if you’re not artistic– make your card as what you’d like to receive.
+No worries if you’re not artistic—make your card what you’d like to receive.